thiagosindra/higher-resolution-hypothesis/docs/higher-resolution-hypothesis.md

 Spiking neural network simulations varying *B*, *I*, and τ should be able to reproduce:
 - Higher representational density with increased *B*
 - Cascade susceptibility and runaway activation with low *I*
-- Spontaneous oscillatory attractors (potentially matching stimming behaviors or internal music) when τ is elevated
+- Spontaneous oscillatory attractors (potentially matching stimming behaviors or internal loops, e.g.: internal music) when τ is elevated
 - If these computational relationships fail to hold, the parameter framework would need modification

 **5. Therapeutic intervention predictions:**